deexno/checkmk-telegram-plus/README.md

 4. Fill in the following info in the configuration file:
 - api_token (You get this token from the <a href="https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token">BotFather</a> of Telegram)
 - password_for_authentication (This can be a password of your choice, which will be used later to authenticate to the bot)
-- site (Your OMD CheckMK site which you want to monitor)
+- site (Your OMD Check_MK site which you want to monitor)

 ```bash
 nano /opt/checkmk-telegram-plus/config.ini